Reconstruction era: Religion

 Across the North, several denominations—especially the Methodists, Congregationalists, and Presbyterians, as well as the Quakers—strongly supported Radical policies.
 The focus on social problems paved the way for the Social Gospel movement.
 Matthew Simpson, a Methodist bishop, played a leading role in mobilizing the Northern Methodists for the cause.
-Biographer Robert D. Clark called him the "High Priest of the Radical Republicans".
+Biographer Robert D. Clark calls him the "High Priest of the Radical Republicans".
 The Methodist Ministers Association of Boston, meeting two weeks after Lincoln's assassination, called for a hard line against the Confederate leadership:

-Resolved, that no terms should be made with traitors, no compromise with rebels....
+Resolved, that no terms should be made with traitors, no compromise with rebels ....
 That we hold the national authority bound by the most solemn obligation to God and man to bring all the civil and military leaders of the rebellion to trial by due course of law, and when they are clearly convicted, to execute them.

 The denominations all sent missionaries, teachers and activists to the South to help the freedmen.
 Only the Methodists made many converts, however.
 Activists sponsored by the Northern Methodist Church played a major role in the Freedmen's Bureau, notably in such key educational roles as the bureau's state superintendent or assistant superintendent of education for Virginia, Florida, Alabama, and South Carolina.

 Many Americans interpreted great events in religious terms.
 Historian Wilson Fallin Jr. contrasts the interpretation of the Civil War and Reconstruction in White versus Black Baptist sermons in Alabama.
 White Baptists expressed the view that:

 God had chastised them and given them a special mission—to maintain orthodoxy, strict biblicism, personal piety, and traditional race relations.
 Slavery, they insisted, had not been sinful.
 Rather, emancipation was a historical tragedy and the end of Reconstruction was a clear sign of God's favor.

 In sharp contrast, Black Baptists interpreted the Civil War, emancipation, and Reconstruction as:

 God's gift of freedom.
 They appreciated opportunities to exercise their independence, to worship in their own way, to affirm their worth and dignity, and to proclaim the fatherhood of God and the brotherhood of man.
 Most of all, they could form their own churches, associations, and conventions.
 These institutions offered self-help and racial uplift, and provided places where the gospel of liberation could be proclaimed.
 As a result, black preachers continued to insist that God would protect and help them; God would be their rock in a stormy land.